Ashok0/EnderalVREssentials-Nightly/README.md

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
 This process should be run immediately before or after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
 DynDOLOD and SkyVRaan's Synthesis plugin should be placed in your load order in the order that they are generated.

 1. Download SkyVRaan from [HERE](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files) and install it through MO2 underneath other grass and water mods.
-Tick "Rocky River Beds", "Rally's Water Foam", and "Improved Water Normals for Vanilla" and leave all other settings at default.
+Tick "Rally's Water Foam (4K)" and "Improved Water Normals for Vanilla" and leave all other settings at default.
 2. If you have previously used Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis
 3. Close Mod Organizer 2 if open
 4. Install .NET SDK 5.0 from [HERE](https://dotnet.microsoft.com/download/dotnet/5.0) and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info